 What Does It Mean To Be Called A Witch?

-When I first started practicing the family gift out in the open, by bringing through deceased Loved Ones to talk to other people that I knew in my life, it caused some family commotion.
+When I first started practicing my family gifts (my “inheritance”) out in the open, by bringing through Deceased Loved Ones to talk to other people that I knew in my life, it caused some family commotion.

-All types of relatives had something to say about it.
-Some of those things included calling me a witch with a lower tone to their voice.
+Many of my relatives had something to say about it.
+Some of them supported it, some of them called me a witch with a derogatory tone.

-While I could see and hear deceased people, and translate what they said to the living, I didn't know the first thing about casting spells then, which was what I thought witchcraft was.
+At the time, I could see and hear deceased people and translate what they said to the living.
+I didn't know the first thing about casting spells then, which was what I thought witchcraft was.

-I've since learned that opinions of what it means to be a witch vary widely and vastly from what the actual meaning of witchcraft is.
+Since that time, I have learned more about manifesting and setting intentions.
+I’ve also learned that opinions of what it means to be a witch vary widely and vastly from what the actual meaning of witchcraft is.

-Many practicing psychics, mediums, and intuitives have been accused of witchcraft and called a witch, without the accuser or the accused knowing the truth of what the word really means.
+Many practicing psychics, mediums and intuitives have been accused of witchcraft and called a witch, under the assumption it’s a negative thing, without the accuser or the accused knowing the truth of what the word really means.

 The origin of the word witch